 Nutritional support is an important part of the care of people with ALS.
 Individuals and caregivers can learn from speech therapists and nutritionists how to plan and prepare numerous small meals throughout the day that provide enough calories, fiber, and fluid and how to avoid foods that are difficult to swallow.
 People may begin using suction devices to remove excess fluids or saliva and prevent choking.
 When individuals can no longer get enough nourishment from eating, doctors may advise inserting a feeding tube into the stomach.
 The use of a feeding tube also reduces the risk of choking and pneumonia that can result from inhaling liquids into the lungs.
 The tube is not painful and does not prevent individuals from eating food orally if they wish.

 When the muscles that assist in breathing weaken, use of nocturnal ventilatory assistance (intermittent positive pressure ventilation [IPPV] or bilevel positive airway pressure [BIPAP]) may be used to aid breathing during sleep.
 Such devices artificially inflate the person’s lungs from various external sources that are applied directly to the face or body.
 Individuals with ALS will have breathing tests on a regular basis to determine when to start non-invasive ventilation (NIV).
 When muscles are no longer able to maintain normal oxygen and carbon dioxide levels, these devices may be used full-time.
+The NeuRx Diaphragm Pacing System, which uses implanted electrodes and a battery pack to cause the diaphragm (breathing muscle) to contract, has been approved by the Food and Drug Administration to help certain individuals who have ALS and breathing problems an average benefit of up to 16 months before onset of severe respiratory failure.

 Individuals may eventually consider forms of mechanical ventilation (respirators) in which a machine inflates and deflates the lungs.
 To be effective, this may require a tube that passes from the nose or mouth to the windpipe (trachea) and for long-term use, an operation such as a tracheostomy, in which a plastic breathing tube is inserted directly in the patient's windpipe through an opening in the neck.
 Patients and their families should consider several factors when deciding whether and when to use one of these options.
 Ventilation devices differ in their effect on the person’s quality of life and in cost.
 Although ventilation support can ease problems with breathing and prolong survival, it does not affect the progression of ALS.
 People need to be fully informed about these considerations and the long-term effects of life without movement before they make decisions about ventilation support.